 Go Off The Beaten Track

-You can take an off-the-beaten-track tour on foot in the city center or a bicycle tour of a former sugar estate to learn about Mauritian hospitality and the local way of life or explore the sea on a submarine trip or under sea walk where you can explore the local coral reefs and shipwrecks.
+You can take an off-the-beaten-track tour on foot in the city centre or a bicycle tour of a former sugar estate to learn about Mauritian hospitality and the local way of life or explore the sea on a submarine trip or undersea walk where you can explore the local coral reefs and shipwrecks.

-Whether you are on a honeymoon or just a holiday, there is plenty to discover on Mauritius!
+Whether you are on a honeymoon or just a holiday, there is plenty of reasons to explore Mauritius!